bbakersmith/liquidfold.vim/README.md

-# Liquid Fold
+# **liquidfold.vim**
-### A vim plugin for syntax folding in Liquid templates

-Liquid Fold provides syntax folding for any tags that have an associated end tag, including:
+liquidfold.vim provides syntax folding for [Liquid templates](http://liquidmarkup.org/).
+It supports any tags that have an associated end tag, including:

     {% comment %} {% endcomment %}
     {% raw %} {% endraw %}